DamieFC/portradar/README.md

 |    |  |   |
 |____|__|___|
 ```
-This is a draft port scanner I'm going to do.
-Eventually.
-When I have time.
-So eventually.
+This is a draft port scanner I'm kinda sorta working on.